Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

-where $\lambda_{\btheta}^{(k)}$ is a tuning parameter and its value will be shown in the simulation section.
 For each high-dimensional nuisance parameter $\bw_{-1}^{(k)}$, we calculate the post-selected QR estimator (denoted by $\tw_{-1}^{(k)}$), since the refitting step after feature screening can lead to better finite sample behaviors \citep{belloni2019valid}.
 Specifically, we screen each source study's covariates by setting threshold for each element of $\wbeta + \tdelta^{(k)}$ obtained in Algorithm \ref{alm:unify}, then apply traditional QR on the selected features.
-The empirical score function corresponding to \eqref{score function} is consequently defined as
+Denote the empirical residuals $\wv_i^{(k)} = \wf^{(k)}_i x_{i,1}^{(k)} - \wf^{(k)}_i (\bx^{(k)}_{i,-1})^{\top} \wtheta^{(k)}$.
+The empirical score function corresponding to \eqref{score function} is defined as